 I have published three novels of historical fiction, which are now out of print.
-Two, The Il-khan’s Wife and The Tiger and the Cauldron are soon to be reissued as e-books.
-Dark Inheritance is an historical fantasy, set during the Black Death.
+However, all three, The Il-khan’s Wife and The Tiger and the Cauldron and The Dark Side of the Fylfot (republished as Dark Inheritance) are available as digital books.

 A mission for Pope Nicholas IV precipitates Venetian nobleman Giovanni di Montecervino into adventure sand romance at the Mongol court.